 Puppets & Whimsical Winter Wear

 I graduated from Glassboro State College (Rowan University) as an art education major.
-I then taught Kindergarten to 8th-grade art for 13 years.
-One of the many graduate courses I took, was puppetry.
+I then taught Kindergarten to 8th grade art for 13 years.
+One of the many graduate courses I took was puppetry.
 As a sideline, I began making and selling puppets at local craft shows and now participate in fine art and fine craft festivals in the Northeast.
 I’m never bored and people come back to see what’s new.
-I have been creating original hand puppets for 45 years.
+I have been creating original hand puppets for over 40 years.
 I often demonstrate or show photos of the process I use to create my characters.
 The puppets are displayed in a way that encourages children and parents to try them.
 It is not unusual to see an impromptu puppet show taking place in my booth.
-The combination of my zany creations and my contagious sense of humor, make my booth a very enjoyable place indeed.
+The combination of my zany creations and my contagious sense of humor make my booth a very enjoyable place indeed.